sehriahmet/senedit-terms-page-builder/README.md

 5. **Modify `contact_left terms` Class:**
    - Add the "Kanuni Tebligat Bilgileri" section.
    - Add a PDF download link if necessary.
-   - The previous `contact_left terms` can often be reused.
+   - Note: The previous `contact_left terms` can often be reused, therefore there may be no need to change this content, and the previous version from SenEDIT page can be used again.
+In this situation, go to step 6 directly.

 6. **Modify `contact_right terms` Class:**
    - Add a reference to "Kanuni Tebligat Bilgileri" to enable scrolling.